Learning support tutors

 The Learning Support tutors in the Faculty of Science and Health can help you to develop your study skills and support you with a range of different assignment types.

 The Learning Support service is available to all undergraduate and postgraduate students in the Faculty of Science and Health.
 The tutors support students achieving marks across the whole range who want to develop their academic skills.

 What can the tutors support with?

 The Learning Support tutors can offer advice and support with:

 - Planning and structuring assignments to create logical, cohesive work

-- Writing techniques for assignments such as essays, reports, projects and dissertations
+- Writing in different formats such as essays, reports and dissertations

 - Citation, referencing and avoiding plagiarism